imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 ## Examples

 The example below demonstrates only basic usage.
 Refer to [these examples](server-side-file-upload.md#examples) in the server-side upload section to learn about different use-cases.
 The only difference between client-side and server-side upload is how API authentication works.

-Make sure you have implemented `authenticationEndpoint` endpoint on your server as shown [here](client-side-file-upload.md#how-to-implement-authenticationendpoint-endpoint) before using the below examples.
+Make sure you have implemented backend server to authenticate the request as shown [here](client-side-file-upload.md#setup-the-backend-app) before using the below examples.

 {% tabs %}
 {% tab title="JavaScipt SDK" %}